Friday, August 31, 2012

 Detail Subsequent Upgrade Price Comparisons

-But during this same shopping trip, you might subsequently be offering upgrade opportunities in other product categories.
-The first task for you is to confirm to yourself that this upgrade will actually be of benefit to the shopper.
+Once your shopper has made the decision to purchase an item from a product category, they might consider an upgrade.
+If so, your first task is to confirm to yourself that this upgrade will actually be of benefit to the shopper.
 The next task is to convince the shopper of the benefits.
 The third task is to gain acceptance for the additional expenditure.
-Here, shopper agreement to the upgrade is more likely when the price comparison is more difficult.
-Researchers at Babson College and Baruch College found that people tend to perceive the differences in prices between the regular and upgraded versions to be smaller if the comparison is harder to compute than in a prior upgrade decision.
+Here, shopper agreement to the upgrade is more likely when the price comparison is a bit difficult.
+Researchers at Babson College and Baruch College found that people tend to perceive the differences in prices between the regular and upgraded versions to be smaller if the comparison is harder to compute than in a prior purchase decision.

-For these subsequent upgrade price comparisons:
+For these subsequent price comparisons:

 • Quote the actual price points rather than rounding.